Metric Poissonian pair correlation for real sequences and energy estimates: Abstract

 \section{Abstract}

-In this paper, we establish new conditions under which a sequence of real numbers has metric Poissonian pair correlation.
-Our conditions improve upon results of Aistleitner, El-Baz and Munsch, and resolve one of their open problems for sequences that grow faster than a quadratic polynomial.
-As applications, we show that quantitatively convex and polynomial sequences are metric Poissonian.
+We establish new conditions under which a sequence of real numbers has metric Poissonian pair correlation.
+These conditions strengthen results of Aistleitner, El-Baz and Munsch (2021) and resolve one of their open problems under a mild growth assumption.
+As applications, we show that quantitatively convex and polynomial sequences have metric Poissonian pair correlation.